 In-kind or other assistance may be available from the University for the public programs in which the Fellow is involved: e.g. performances, exhibitions, seminars, public meetings, or workshops.
 Depending upon the financial requirements of the selected Fellow, a second Fellowship, possibly for a reduced tenure period, may be awarded in any calendar year.

 The Advisory Committee

 The H. C. Coombs Creative Arts Fellowship is administered by the Research School of Humanities & the Arts (RSHA) and a H. C. Coombs Creative Arts Fellow Advisory Committee.
-This Committee is chaired by the Director of RSHA with representatives from the University.
-Two independent arts specialists are also invited each year, with specific expertise to the discipline being considered.
+The H. C. Coombs Creative Arts Fellowship is administered by the Research School of Humanities & the Arts (RSHA) and a H. C. Coombs Creative Arts Fellow Advisory Committee.
+This Committee is chaired by the Director RSHA with representatives from the School of Literature, Languages and Linguistics, the School of Art, and the School of Music.
+Two independent experts are also included.

 1. The Committee actively consults widely with University colleagues seeking their interest to nominate appropriate artists for the Fellowship.
 The nomination will reflect the proposed areas relevance to the three-year cycle.

 2. At its discretion, the Committee may advertise externally for expressions of interest.